The Excel Quick Access Toolbar is ideal for adding your favorite commands or storing macros because it is always visible.

 Moving the QAT

 By default, you can find the Quick Access Toolbar above the ribbon.
-However, it’s easy to move the toolbar to below the ribbon if you prefer another view.
+However, moving the toolbar below the ribbon is easy if you prefer another view.

 How to add macros